 The PSP is structured around key themes of Image and Character, Housing, Heritage, Open Space, Biodiversity and Threatened Species, Bushfire Management, Transport, Walking and Cycling, Water management, Servicing and Staging.

 The proposed Lincoln Heath South Estate responds positively to the Standards set out by the PSP Guidelines.
-Several matters contained within the draft Guidelines have been separately discussed with the MPA and it is understood that some requirements are set to change.
 Overall the proposal achieves an appropriate level of compliance with the vision and objectives the MPA have established for Lincoln Heath South.